OutlawsTopOfficial/Outlaws-DDOS/README.md

-Perfectly Work On Termux Without VPS/VDS/CLOUD And Other Shit
+Perfectly Work On Termux Without VPS/VDS/CLOUD And Other Shit!

 ###############Instalation#################

 1. apt update -y